 FF Eureka Sans supports 113 different languages such as Spanish, English, Portuguese, German and French in Latin scripts.
 (Please note that not all languages are available for all formats.)

 The original drawings for FF Eureka date from 1995 when it was designed for the bilingual text of “Transparency”.
 The typeface works especially well for languages with accented characters.
-Many contemporary Western typefaces have large x-heights, which leave little room to accommodate accents.
-The result is that these are often too small and cramped; however, in many languages the accents are an integral part of the alphabet, and shouldn’t be reduced in size and importance!
+Many contemporary Western typefaces have large x-heights which leave little room to accommodate accents, the result is that they are small and cramped.
+However, in many languages the accents are an integral part of the alphabet and shouldn’t be reduced in size and importance.
 In order to maintain a proper rhythm in the text, Biľak adjusted the proportions of the typeface.
 The height of the ascenders and descenders is 1.7 times the x-height.
 This relatively small x-height leaves room for longer descenders and ascenders which in turn better accommodate accents and punctuation, it also gives the typeface its distinctive character.
 The large serifs visually balance the larger accents.
 Eureka’s proportions result in an economic typeface and allow the letters to be spaced more loosely.
 This is important for, as Biľak says: “it is the white space that we unconsciously read, not the actual letterforms.
 Looser spacing helps to avoid the typographic noise inside a text, and retains the individuality of the letters.”

 In 1997, FF Eureka won a prize at the National Design Award competition organized by the Slovak Design Center.
 At the 19th International Biennale of Graphic Design during the year 2000 in Brno, Czech Republic, FF Eureka was judged as the Best Design in the Category of Type.